mcce22extreme/ss2023-tmcsp-testim/README.md

 ## Automation

+Running automated tests can have a huge impact on the quality of software by ensuring repeatable and stable results.

+Due to having the testim CLI it is easily possible to integrate testim automated testing in various popular platforms.

 ### GitHub

-https://help.testim.io/docs/github-action-integration
+The basic integration is described here: https://help.testim.io/docs/github-action-integration

-The GitHub action is implemented [here](./.github/workflows/e2e-test-android.yml).
+The GitHub action is implemented in [e2e-test-android.yml](./.github/workflows/e2e-test-android.yml).

 ### GitLab

-https://help.testim.io/docs/gitlab-integration
+The basic integration is described here: https://help.testim.io/docs/gitlab-integration

-The GitLab CI pipeline is implemented [here](./.gitlab-ci.yml).
+The GitLab CI pipeline is implemented in [.gitlab-ci.yml](./.gitlab-ci.yml).

 ## Sync GitHub to GitLab repository